 High quality and high class meet in the Mercedes-Benz SL R129.
 Outfitted with a retractable roll bar, the SL R129 was innovative for its focus on safety features.
 A slew of V6 and V8 engines came on the R129, and a V12 was eventually added to the line-up.

 Collectors are starting to eye the R129.
-A R129 in excellent condition costs about $23,645.
-Nicer models are showing up at auctions, and this trend is expected to continue into 2023.
+An R129 in excellent condition costs about $23,645.
+Nicer models are showing up at auctions, which is expected to continue into 2023.

 2000-2010 Lotus Elise S2

-The Lotus Elise originally experienced a good deal of success after it was launched in the 1990s, and it endured three generations until production halted in 2021.
+The Lotus Elise experienced great success after its launch in the 1990s, and it endured three generations until production halted in 2021.
 The second-generation Lotus Elise is technically not yet a classic, but the S2 was a much-improved model to its successor.
-The 1.8-liter Toyota VVT engine and more engaging performance dynamics made the S2 a lot more fun to drive.
+The 1.8-liter Toyota VVT engine and more engaging performance dynamics made the S2 much more fun to drive.

-Buyers of this British sports car will be spending about £20,000 ($24,291.35 USD) in early 2023… in Britain.
+Buyers of this British sports car will spend about £20,000 ($24,291.35 USD) in early 2023… in Britain.
 Stateside, however, the price is quadruple the British price tag.
 Globally, the Lotus Elise S2’s price tag is expected to rise as Lotus switches over to manufacturing all-electric vehicles.

 1962-1980 Triumph Spitfire

-Meant to rival the MG Midget and Austin-Healey Sprite, Triumph released the first Spitfire all the way back in 1962 to considerable success.
+Meant to rival the MG Midget and Austin-Healey Sprite, Triumph released the first Spitfire back in 1962 to considerable success.
 All these years later, this little two-seat roadster can still be found for purchase, along with parts listed in good condition.

-Given that 320,000 models sold throughout the world from 1962-1980, finding one should be a breeze for those wanting a cool DIY project.
+Given that 320,000 models sold worldwide from 1962-1980, finding one should be a breeze for those wanting a cool DIY project.
 The Spitfire’s value has historically been consistent enough, but over the last two years, the Spitfire’s value has risen approximately 27 percent.
 Their average cost is now $33,000, according to Hagerty.